 YDS M.Div. students accepted into the S.T.M. degree program and in need of financial aid will need to submit a new financial aid application.
 A new award will be calculated that is not based on previous scholarship aid received at YDS.
-Federal loan programs will be available provided Satisfactory Academic Progress (SAP) is maintained.
+Federal loan programs will be available, provided that Satisfactory Academic Progress (SAP) is maintained.

 The work for the degree may be undertaken in one year, or distributed over two, three, or four years; it must be completed within four years after matriculation.
 In the case of students who wish to extend their studies, nine credit hours is the minimum course load that can be regarded as a full-time program of study.
 Normally no work taken prior to matriculation will be counted toward the degree, nor will credit be transferred from other schools unless approval to count a course to be taken elsewhere has been given in advance.
 Students will not receive financial aid for course work beyond the requirements.
 International students are permitted to take three terms to complete their S.T.M. degree.

-An extended paper, an independent thesis, or a project in the candidate’s area of concentration is required for the S.T.M. degree.
-Extended papers are written in conjunction with the regular requirements for courses credited toward the S.T.M. degree.
-Candidates who choose to write theses or pursueprojects must register for one or two terms of REL 3999, S.T.M.
+An independent thesis, a project in the candidate’s area of concentration, or an extended paper is required for the S.T.M. degree.
+Candidates who choose to write theses or pursue projects must register for one or two terms of REL 3999, S.T.M.
 Thesis or Project, three credit hours per term.
 Projects are restricted to programs focusing on some aspect of ministerial practice.
-Candidates must present a proposal stipulating which of these three options they intend to pursue.
-The academic adviser, the adviser chosen to direct the thesis or project, and the director of S.T.M. degree.
+Extended papers are written in conjunction with the regular requirements for courses credited toward the S.T.M. degree.
 A thesis, project, or extended paper must demonstrate independent research and critical inquiry.

 The length of manuscripts submitted to satisfy the S.T.M. thesis or project requirement will vary, depending on the subject matter.
 In conceptual fields, a one-term thesis or project report will normally be 50–60 pages long; a two-term thesis or project report, 100–120 pages.
 In text-based fields, shorter theses may be more appropriate.

 An extended paper is written in conjunction with regular requirements for a course in which a candidate is currently enrolled or which the candidate has previously completed.
 The length of an extended paper should normally exceed the usual requirement for a term paper by one-third to one-half.
 Only the instructor of the course will evaluate the manuscript submitted, and the only grade recorded will be the grade for the course.
-As a rule, extended papers will not be deposited in the library, although an instructor may recommend the submission of a paper of exceptional quality.
+As a rule, extended papers will not be deposited in the Divinity Library, although an instructor may recommend the submission of a paper of exceptional quality.
 The final decision on this matter will involve the judgments of a second reader and the director of S.T.M. studies.